 - Reporting requirements

 Insertion order or IO is an old school method to keep a record of the advertising revenue.
-Even after the digitization, insertion order continues in the industry and is still being practised.
+Even after the digitization, insertion order continues in the industry and is still being practiced.
 It provides an insight to both the publisher and advertiser about the ad placement.

 Benefits Of Insertion Order

 Assurance of deal: For publishers, insertion order is the written proof of the deal.
-This contains the amount publisher will receive by selling the display inventory signed by advertiser.
-Due to this, disagreements and conflicts can be avoided in future.
+This contains the amount publisher will receive by selling the display inventory signed by the advertiser.
+Due to this, disagreements and conflicts can be avoided in the future.

 Contains all details: As insertion order contains all the details related to the proposal (mentioned above) and publishers can easily access them.
 Using which, future pricing structures for inventory can be designed.
 Furthermore, IO helps in keeping the dealing records straight for future reference.

 Customizable: Insertion order gives the opportunity to publishers and advertisers to work together.
 Here both parties can negotiate and make a deal which is beneficial for both.
 Hence, for that, customization becomes an important step.
 The key is to make sure all details are understood and agreed by the parties involved, before signing off the IO.

 No ad fraud: IO minimizes the chances of ad fraud.
 As the dealing is done manually where publishers, advertisers, and agencies sit together.
 The one-on-one contact among the parties brings out a sense of security for everyone involved.

 What Does An IO Look Like?

 You can find various insertion order templates online for free as well as paid.
 Also, IO templates can be designed in-house by adding the terms one would like to include in IO.
 In case, you are using Google or Bing services, try Google’s or Bing’s way to create an insertion order.

 If you need a look, here’s is an insertion order template sample: